-I'm replacing Evernote with Joplin, a multi-platform, open source note taking application
+Replace Evernote with Joplin, an open source note taking app

 With Joplin, I am finally ditching Evernote